‘The Pioneer Woman’ Ree Drummond Shares Daughter Alex’s Surprise Engagement News

 Alex wore a pink dress that featured flouncy short sleeves and a fitted bodice.
 Her blondish-brown hair was worn in loose waves that fell just past her shoulders and were fashioned into a deep side part.

-She wore a big smile on her face, her cheeks rosy as she leaned into Mauricio’s left cheek, cradling it with her left hand which featured a solitaire diamond sparkler.
+She wore a big smile on her face.
+Her cheeks were rosy as she leaned into Mauricio’s left cheek and cradled his right with her left hand, which featured a solitaire diamond sparkler.

-Her husband-to-be wore a blue and white checkered button-down shirt with a tan jacket.
-He too smiled brightly for the camera as he hugged Alex close to his body.
+Her husband-to-be wore a blue-and-white checkered button-down shirt with a tan jacket.
+He, too, smiled brightly for the camera as he hugged Alex close to his body.

 In a corresponding share posted to her own Instagram account, the young woman, a graduate from Texas A&M University where the couple met as freshmen, shared even more photos from the touching moment when Mauricio asked her for her hand in marriage.
 These included a slideshow that ended with a close-up shot of her gorgeous ring.

 Many of Ree’s fellow Food Network stars also sent their congratulations to the twosome in the comments section of the share.
-These included Girl Meets Farm star Molly Yeh, The Kitchen chef Katie Lee and Sunny Anderson, Valerie’s Home Cooking star Valerie Bertinelli and Iron Chef Cat Cora.
+These included Girl Meets Farm star Molly Yeh, The Kitchen chefs Katie Lee and Sunny Anderson, Valerie’s Home Cooking star Valerie Bertinelli and Iron Chef Cat Cora.

 Fans also chimed in with their own sentiments.